mmohit37/ml-fundamentals-blog/_posts/2025-09-15-titanic-walkthrough.md

 ## 2) Fast features that carry meaning

-I built a few simple features:
+I built a few simple features from the existing variables:

 - `fam_size = SibSp + Parch + 1`
-  **Why:** family presence matters socially (someone to help you get to lifeboats), and this is an easy way to encode it.
+  **Why:** Family presence matters socially (someone to help you get to lifeboats), and this is an easy way to encode it.
 It also makes sense to group siblings and spouses (SibSp) and parents and children (Parch) instead of looking at them individually.

 - `alone = (fam_size == 1)`
-  **Why:** lots of Kaggle notebooks show that being alone correlates with survival odds.
+  **Why:** Lots of Kaggle notebooks show that being alone correlates with survival odds.
 The model can learn it from `fam_size`, but an explicit boolean value that classifies someone as alone (1) or not (0).

 - **Title** from `Name` (Mr, Mrs, Miss, Master, Rare)
-  **Why:** titles represent **age**, **gender**, and sometimes **status**.
+  **Why:** Titles represent **age**, **gender**, and sometimes **status**.
 They’re surprisingly strong signals and more stable than raw name text.
 It also makes sense that women and children would be prioritized for safety first, so creating this variable can help incorporate that into the model.

 - **Grouped imputations**
   - `Age`: filled by **median within title**